 Symptoms of Colitis

-But first thing’s first – how do you know if your dog has colitis?
-Your dog can’t tell you what his symptoms are, so you’re going to need to be able to “recognize” some common symptoms first.
-The good news on this front is that because the “symptoms” are pretty “severe” it’s not like they will go unnoticed by any loving pet owner.
+But first thing first – how do you know if your dog has Colitis?
+Your dog can’t tell you his symptoms, so you must be able to “recognize” some common symptoms first.
+The good news on this front is that because the “symptoms” are pretty “severe,” it’s not like they will go unnoticed by any loving pet owner.
+For example, common symptoms of Colitis will likely include:

 - Diarrhea

-- Large bowel diarrhea (not as frequent)
+- Significant bowel diarrhea (not as frequent)

 - Bloody stools